Perrishnikov/Salsify-Pipeify-v2/readme.md

 [x] move this into a scope. ...new WeakSet();
 [x] verify clear is clearing scope
 [] move filename into dnd box
+[] popover help for headers (allowed or disallowed values) [] ?disable download if the cursor is focused to prevent unsaved/validated text

 [] Check PLM1 Pipeify to see how this will affect it.
     Export the PLM1 fields as above, rename columns